yidakee/partivotes/Documentation/API-implementation.md

 3. The wallet address is added as the creator
 4. Data is sent to the API via `createPoll` function
 5. On success, user is redirected to the new poll page

+### Vote Submission Flow
+1. User selects an option in `PollVote.jsx`
+2. Form data is validated and formatted
+3. The wallet address is added as the voter
+4. Data is sent to the API via `submitVote` function
+5. On success, user is redirected to the poll results page

 ## Error Handling